tsisodia10/ansible-operator/README.md

 ### AnsiblePlaybook
 It represents an Ansible playbook specification to be run by the Ansible Playbook controller.
-- Repository
-- Type
+- Repository Type
-- URL
-- Repository credentials secret
+- Repository URL
-- Branch
-- Playbook content
 - Playbook file name

 ### AnsiblePlaybookRun